 What is the difference between Chiropractic Cold Laser and Surgical laser?

 Hot Lasers are a whole different type of machine and are sometimes used in different areas of medicine.
 Specifically they may be used in surgical interventions.
 They may be used for cutting, removing tattoos, and a lot of other dermatological applications.
 But the Cold Laser does not do that.

 “The interaction that we’re getting in the body with the Cold Laser is called a photochemical reaction,” “By shining that light on a tissue, we are getting that ATP energy produced, whereas your surgical lasers, hair removal lasers, or tattoo removal lasers, are designed to cut or ablate the tissues.
 They have a very, very high-powered density, a very high concentration on that laser.”

-You can have the best diet and exercise program in the world, but as most of us are painfully aware, it doesn’t take much to develop an injury from an accident that you were not responsible for.
+You can have the best diet and exercise program in the world, but as most of us are painfully aware, it is possible to develop an injury from an accident that you were not responsible for.
 Many times surgery will be recommended to repair or replace joints.
-There are certainly many times when surgery is appropriate and needs to be performed and we should be VERY grateful we have access to this tool.
+There are certainly many times when surgery is appropriate and needs to be performed and we should be VERY grateful we have access to this option.
 More often than not it is inappropriately recommended because of lack of awareness of other effective options, including the healing power of lasers.

 The laser is typically a tiny fraction of the cost of surgery and virtually has no side effects, unlike surgery.
-Cold laser therapy can be effectively combined with a number of other treatment modalities, including various soft tissue mobilization techniques.
+Cold laser therapy can be effectively combined with a number of other types of care such as chiropractic adjustments.

-Related topics: Klaser, Cold laser, LightForce Laser, Near infrared therapy.
+Related topics: Klaser, K Laser, Cold laser, LightForce Laser, Near infrared therapy, chiropractic laser